🌘 ahh.txt đŸ‘»

 When I woke up I had a small breakfast from the minshuku.
 The breakfast ended at 8:30, I made it at 8:23.
 The woman running the inn smiled at me like she had been waiting, and gave me a rice ball and bowl of miso soup.
 I still didn’t feel very hungry, wearing the same clothes from yesterday, but miso soup is agreeable anyways and I ate ravenously.
 Tofu has a strange gelly texture, but I kind of like it now.
 The slice of scallion still had a slight crunch.

 Outside, the overcast had burned off.
 The beach looked different in full sun.
 Overwhelmingly bright, my eyes refuse to stay open and I see little sparkles as waves reflect the sun.
-By the shore again, the surf from last night was still going, bigger sets rolling in steadily.
-Closing out with those rumbling booms that you can actually feel.
+The surf rolling in last night was still going with enormous set waves (taller than overhead) closing out with wooshy booms that I could feel in my chest.
 Of course the fisherman had been right, it was a beautiful morning.
 It was not really a sitting on the beach day, but the seemingly universal morning users of beaches were out.
 Joggers, old women walking in pairs, a man doing stretches in the beach parking lot.

 Everything I packed for the trip fit neatly in my backpack and I did not need to stop back by the minshuku.
 I walked from the shrine to Ubara station.
-The low beach plants gave way to proper Japanese forest so quickly it was like a door.
-Dense leaves, that particular green humidity that makes everything feel present and fresh.
+Rather unlike home, the low beach plants faded so abruptly to forest that it was like a door.
+I closed it behind me.
 I dropped a letter to my sister in a red postbox along the way.
 No wonder they have so many words for moss here.

 Nobody was waiting at the platform.
 The next train wasn’t for another hour but I sat on the bench anyway and ate a granola bar from my bag.
 The kind that turns back into granola upon opening the package.
 Trains here run exactly on time.
 I didn’t need to be.

 A crow landed on the platform sign and looked at me curiously, I threw the end of my bar on the ground.
-We sat there together, neither of us in any particular hurry.
-When the train finally came, I got up and the bird hopped over and flew off with its snack.
+The bird sat with me, also seemingly not in any particular hurry.
+When I heard the train distantly, I started to get up and the bird hopped to retrieve its snack and flew away.

 By the time I got back to Tokyo it was already dark, and I stopped by the konbini on the walk home.
 Tokyo felt stable under my feet.